woossi0/suite/docs/usermanual/source/cartography/mbstyle/tutorial/polygon.rst

 MBStyles have a `sources <https://www.mapbox.com/mapbox-gl-js/style-spec/#root-sources>`_ element, which describes the data to be rendered by the style.
 This is used by client applications to retrieve vector data.

 .. note:: GeoServer currently ignores the sources element, but supports it for compatibility with client-side styles.
+As such, the sources element will not be used for this tutorial

 #.
-Add a sources element for the countries layer:
+A sources element for the countries layer would look like this:

    .. code-block:: json
       :emphasize-lines: 4-8, 14-15